-In summary, this project cannot be considered common practice and therefore is not a business as usual type scenario.
+In summary, the proposed CDM Project Activity cannot be considered common practice and therefore is not a business as usual type scenario.
 And it is clear that, in the absence of the incentive created by the CDM this project would not be the most attractive scenario.